Ansett Australia: Ansett Mark II and Tesna

-With no other saviours, and no realistic chance for Ansett to be revived as a viable concern, the administrators had no choice but to cease all flying operations at 23:59 on 4 March 2002, with the last commercial flight, AN152 from Perth to Sydney, operated by A320-211 VH-HYI, touching down at 06:53 on 5 March.
+With no other buyer able to take over the airline, the administrators ceased all flying operations at 23:59 on 4 March 2002, with the last commercial flight, AN152 from Perth to Sydney, operated by A320-211 VH-HYI, touching down at 06:42 on 5 March.
 Staff filled Golden Wing Lounges across the country for mass wakes as the final flights came in to land.